 The Claims Fluctuation Reserve ("CFR") has been established as a risk mitigating tool.
-The Board of Trustees has set the CFR at 25% of the current year's total plan costs.
+The Board of Trustees has established an operating range for the CFR of 10% to 15% (2022 - 25%) of the current year's total plan costs (this provides a range of \$26.9 million - \$40.4 million).
+The amount reported in the financial statements represents the CFR at the 15% level.
 In accordance with the Trust Agreement, an annual actuarial valuation shall be prepared and will include projections of total Trust costs (claims and expenses) for a period of not less than three years.
 If the actuarial report projects the CFR to be less than 8.3% of Trust claims and expenses over a projected three-year period, the Trustees shall take actions as prescribed in the Trust Agreement to address the shortfall.
-In addition, the latest round of collective bargaining includes provisions requiring that the Trust maintain a CFR of at least 25%.
+In addition, the latest round of collective bargaining includes provisions requiring that the Trust maintain a CFR of no less than 8.3% of Trust claims and expenses over a projected three-year period.